 Clash Royale could be more addicting than Clash of Clans, so use caution before downloading it.
 It’s that good, that polished, and extremely fun.
 Get familiar with the layout and managing resources like gold, then build a deck for battle.
 We’d recommend having two or three good decks ready at any moment.
 Take our advice below to have a good strategy and a balanced attack as you go to war.

 With Clash Royale you fight the enemy in real-time, and they fight back.
 Players need to use offense and defense, strategy, and timing to win.
 The bigger and more troops you use, the longer the wait for Elixir to regenerate before deploying more troops.
 Figure out a good strategy, and stick with it.
 In the beginning your troops are likely outmatched, but keep playing and learn to outsmart the enemy.

 Before we start it’s always a good idea to see the latest changelogs (like our link above) as the game is constantly changing.
 The Giant isn’t as strong as before, Golems do tons of damage, and the Log is great for clearing small troops.
 Always stay up to date on the latest updates.
 Big changes can be the difference between winning and losing if you didn’t read about an update.
-Then, below are some tips to help beginners win battles in Clash Royale.
+Not to mention using new cards like the Executioner.
+It was just released, and its so vital you almost need to use it in order to win.
+Then, below are some tips to help beginners win more battles in Clash Royale.

 Spend Gold Wisely

 Gold is the most important currency in Clash Royale.
 Players don’t farm it like in Clash of Clans, and instead it’s earned by winning battles.
 You can also earn gold from free daily chests or clan chests.
 The more battles you win, the more chests you can unlock.
 Some take three hours to unlock, some take eight, and even 12 hours.
 I start those before heading to bed.
 It’s a long wait, but worth it.
 The Crown Chest gives out the most gold.